 - Putting one together makes you a “convener” in your niche, someone who can connect the dots and create value.
 This is a clear path to elevating your expertise and being perceived as a thought leader.

 - You get to showcase your own expertise and you get a chance to associate yourself with other experts, which tends to raise perception of your expertise (especially if some of the other experts are already more established than you are).

 - You also get to leverage the marketing power of the other experts you involve to reach a much broader audience than you could reach on your own.

 - You get to move fast in putting together an offering.
 Many of us struggle with putting together a whole course, but any of us can deliver a online session or two in our topic of expertise – and then leverage others to provide additional content.

 - As already noted, you can record the whole thing, so you end up with both a live event and a product you can continue to promote and sell afterwards.

 - Last, but certainly not least, you will learn a ton in the process.
-Chances are very high that you will be able to leverage at least some of this knowledge into new opportunities.
+Chances are very high that you will be able to leverage at least some of this knowledge – and the relationships you create – into new opportunities.

-Of course, putting together a virtual conference may sound daunting, but that is also part of the attraction.
+Of course, executing the virtual conference business model may sound daunting, but that is also part of the attraction.
 A lot of people don’t go this route because it sounds complex.
 That means those who are willing to roll up their sleeves and do a little work have a great opportunity.